Lot's wife: Popular culture

 The transformation of Lot's wife is visible in the painting Sodom and Gomorrha by Henry Ossawa Tanner.

 The poem, "Lot's Wife" by Anna Akhmatova, offers a more compassionate approach to Lot's wife's decision to look behind her.
 Scott Cairns' poem, "The Turning of Lot's Wife", also reimagines the story from a feminist perspective.
 In the first chapter of Slaughterhouse-Five by Kurt Vonnegut, the author praises Lot's wife for looking back knowing it would destroy her.
 Vonnegut compares her looking at Sodom to his recalling the fire bombing of Dresden.

 The story of Lot's wife is paralleled in Shirley Jackson's short story "Pillar of Salt", in which a woman visiting New York with her husband becomes obsessed with the crumbling of the city.

 A short story by Robert Edmond titled "She Fell Among Thieves" was published in Argosy (magazine) in 1964.
 It tells how a white statue of a fleeing woman was found on a dig near the Jordanian border by a group of archeological thieves who later discover that their purloined treasure disappears during their rainy truck ride to the border.

 The musical Caroline, or Change features a climactic aria titled "Lot's Wife," which Tonya Pinkins performed at the 58th Tony Awards to represent the original Broadway production's Best Musical nomination.
 The song alludes to the story of Lot's wife as a release from the evil and heartache of life.

-The book Pillars of Salt by Jordanian author Fadia Faqir uses the story as a metaphor for the experiences of the central characters, who spend the story recounting their lives as bedouin women in British Mandate Jordan.
+The book Pillars of Salt by Jordanian author Fadia Faqir uses the story as a metaphor for the experiences of the central characters, who spend the story recounting their lives as Bedouin women in British Mandate Jordan.

-The song "2econd 2ight 2eer (that was fun, goodbye)" by Will Wood references this story with the line "take it with a pillar of salt, halt, it's not my fault, the Devil made me do it, but I also kinda wanted to".

-The songs "Runner" and "Forbidden Doors" by Tennis feature references to this story with the lyrics "If I become a pillar of salt, I'll know that it was all my fault" and "The sun's coming up but the rain comes fast, I'd turn to salt if I look back".
+The poem "Looking Back" by Ursula K. Le Guin in her poetry anthology So Far So Good: Final Poems 2014–2018 references this story from the perspective of Lot's wife in the lines "Remember me before I was a heap of salt" and "the merry girl who became Lot’s bride, / the happy woman who loved her wicked city".